 In 1858-1859, the idea of educational non-intervention in religious affairs was reflected in the regulations of the Minister of Education and the special Jewish committee in Petersburg where it was combined with the legacy of the Uvarov system.
-In accordance with a resolution of May, 1859, (in the Vilna Education District it was implemented in 1861) state Jewish schools of the second category were abolished; mandatory instruction was introduced for children of Jewish merchants and honorary citizens (pochetnye grazhdane) in institutions of general education, though implementation proved more difficult than issuing the measure.
-The Jewish Committee advocated leaving the religious instruction of children "to the care" of their parents, but at the same time planned to the proceed to the gradual replacement of teachers in traditional schools (melamdim) by certified teachers, a measure that remained on paper.
+In accordance with a resolution of May, 1859 (in the Vilna Educational District it was implemented in 1861), state Jewish schools of the second category were abolished; mandatory instruction was introduced for children of Jewish merchants and honorary citizens (pochetnye grazhdane) in institutions of general education, though implementation proved more difficult than issuing the measure.
+The Jewish Committee advocated leaving the religious instruction of children "to the care" of their parents, but at the same time planned to proceed to the gradual replacement of teachers in traditional schools (melamdim) by certified teachers, a measure that remained on paper.18

 From the middle of the 1850s, "Jewish policy" began to involve new actors from central and local bureaucracy and varied groups among the Jews.
 The interaction of interests between center and borderland, between Jews and Gentiles in general, between currents among the Jews and departmental fractions in the bureaucracy in particular proved to be highly complex.
 In comparison to Nicholas's reign, the role of localities increased significantly.
-In Petersburg, the non-interventionist mood of the Alexandrine higher bureaucrats and the shtadlanut efforts of the Jewish merchant elite headed by E. Gintsburg led, as Benjamin Nathans has showed, to redirecting the "selective integration" policy from attempts to "fashion a (non-hereditary) elite, an officially trained rabbinate," to "drawing economically 'useful' elements [of the Jewish population] into the Russian estate hierarchy."
-But in Vilna, the methods of deciding the Jewish question, based on confessional policies, had more defenders.
-Besides, General-Governor Murav'ev's campaign of Russification begun in 1863 gave local authorities greater freedom than they had before.
+In Petersburg, the non-interventionist mood of the Alexandrine higher bureaucrats and the shtadlanut efforts of the Jewish merchant elite headed by E. Gintsburg led, as Benjamin Nathans has showed, to redirecting the "selective integration" policy from attempts to "fashion a (non-hereditary) elite, an officially trained rabbinate," to "drawing economically 'useful' elements [of the Jewish population] into the Russian estate hierarchy."19 But in Vilna, the methods of solving the Jewish question, based on confessional policies, had more defenders.
+Besides, Governor-General Murav'ev's campaign of Russification begun in 1863 gave local authorities greater freedom than they had before.

-&lt;sup>11 Pirogov N.I.
-"Dokladnaia zapiska otnositel'no obrazovaniia evreev," in Pirogov N.I.
-Sochineniia (Kiev, 1910), vol. 1, otd.
-3, 741-70.
+17 Nikolai I. Pirogov, "Dokladnaia zapiska otnositel'no obrazovaniia evreev," in Pirogov, So-chineniia, vol. 1 (Kiev, 1910), otd.
+3, pp. 741-770.

-&lt;sup>12 Georgievskii A.I.
-Doklad po voprosu o merakh otnositel 'no obrazovaniia evreev (St.Petersburg, 1886), 281-84.
+18 Aleksandr I. Georgievskii, Doklad po voprosu o merakh otnositel'no obrazovaniia evreev (St. Petersburg, 1886), pp. 281-284.